Nebbiolo, the indigenous grape of Piedmont

 Wines made from at least 95% Nebbiolo grape and the remaining part of other red varietals are named Roero DOCG and Roero Riserva.
 Aged at least 20 months (of which 6 in barrel), is generally fruity, with a ruby or garnet color and good texture.

 Alba vineyards north of the Tanaro river have been home, since the XV century, to a white grape variety called Arneis.
-Ideal with appetizers, starters and pasta dishes, Arneis white wine is considered one of the best wine of Piedmont.
+Ideal with appetizers, starters, and pasta dishes, Arneis white wine is considered one of the best wines in Piedmont.
 In fact, it recalls white flowers and fresh fruit ranging from apple to peach to hazelnut.

 Roero Arneis is a still wine but it can be found as well as a sparkling version.

 Nebbiolo in northern Piedmont: Gattinara and Ghemme

 In northern Piedmont, less than one hour away from Milan Malpensa airport and from the lake district (lake Maggiore, lake Orta), lies a hilly territory.
-Its great sun exposure benefits as well of the protection provided by the Alps.
+Its great sun exposure benefits as well as the protection provided by the Alps.
 In fact, mountains stand behind, like a shield, avoiding cold winds and harsh climate to hit the area.

 Moreover, the terrain is drier than in the Langhe hills, with reddish soil rich in iron.
 The Nebbiolo in northern Piedmont is consequently different and its relatively high PH level renders it particularly excellent when aged for years.

 Wine tours in Gattinara

 The best Piedmont Wine Tour focused on Nebbiolo grapes should include the northern part of the Piedmont region.
 The first stop can be the town of Gattinara, located on the way to the Swiss Alps and to the sky resorts of Monte Rosa, an imposing peak that stands next to the Matterhorn.

 Nebbiolo grape grown in the town of Gattinara is locally named “Spanna” and it gives origin to the Gattinara DOCG wine (and to its Riserva version).
 No other varietal is blended in this wine but Nebbiolo only.